 3. Take plenty of rest and find time to sleep.

 4. Engage in relaxation exercise such as yoga, pilates, meditation or massages.
 Relaxation opens the mind to happy thoughts.

 5. Be aware of your thoughts and think positive.
-Entertain thoughts or ideas which are optimistic, and try to appreciate and be grateful of the little things around you.
+Entertain thoughts or ideas which are optimistic, and try to appreciate and be grateful for the little things around you.
 The thought of you giving birth is actually a blessing to be thankful about.

 6. Talk to someone.
 Refrain from being alone and seek the company of close friends and family.
 Ask someone you trust and be comfortable with to be by your side as much as possible.

 7. Indulge in your partner’s embrace.
 The human touch is a powerful tool and has profound healing effects.
 This is the best time for you to enjoy each other’s presence.

 * * * * *

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.

 Want to be heard 👂 and seen 👀 by over 100,000 parents in Singapore?
 We can help!
 Leave your contact here and we’ll be in touch.